etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 ## Prerequisites

-- Make sure you understand the interaction between different nodes as described in [The transaction life cycle](./transaction-life-cycle).
+- Make sure you understand the interaction between different nodes as described in [Etherlink architecture](./architecture).
 - Get access to a Tezos layer 1 archive node.
 You can use a public layer 1 node or set up your own as described in [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.